impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 At first I thought it was strange that we're including a call to the `root` command inside the test file for the `rbenv` command.
 I would have expected the test file for `rbenv` to only include calls to `rbenv`, not to other commands as well.
 Otherwise, if such a test fails, it could be because of a failure in that other command, as opposed to in the `rbenv` command.

 After giving this some thought, I suspect it's because:

-we intentionally want to test how `rbenv` responds to a known-valid command (unlike the previous test, which tested a purposely invalid command), we know the `root` command is such a command, and this command's implementation is only a single line of code, so it allows us to accomplish our goal with minimal added complexity and risk of the failure I mentioned just now.
+ - we want to test how `rbenv` responds to a known-valid command (unlike the previous test, which tested a known-invalid command), and
+ - this command's implementation is only a single line of code, so it allows us to accomplish this goal with minimal added complexity.

-Judging by the environment variables which are passed to the `run rbenv root` command, this test appears to cover the behavior beginning at [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54) (I skipped ahead a bit because I was curious where `RBENV_ROOT` and `HOME` are used).
-We pass an empty value for `RBENV_ROOT` and an arbitrary but unsurprising value for `HOME` as environment variables, and we assert that a) the command succeeded (i.e. its return code was 0), and b) that the printed output included the `.rbenv/` directory, prepended with the value we set for `HOME`.
+I skipped ahead a bit because I was curious where `RBENV_ROOT` and `HOME` are used.
+Judging by the environment variables which are passed to the `run rbenv root` command, this test appears to cover the behavior beginning at [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54){:target="_blank" rel="noopener"}.

+The test does the following:

+- passes an empty value for `RBENV_ROOT` and an arbitrary but unsurprising value for `HOME` as environment variables, and
+- asserts that:
+  - the command succeeded, and
+  - that the printed output included the `.rbenv/` directory, prepended with the value we set for `HOME`.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: